johnnymak/Computer-Animations---Hierarchial-Modeling-Linear-Blend-Skinning/README.md

 Instructions:

-You may use mouse inputs to interact with the model.
-No keys are assigned.
+Only mouse input is required to interact with the model.
+No key presses required.